synga-nl/laravel-service-provider-helper/README.md

 ```

 From this moment, everytime you do a composer update this package checks if there are new service providers.
 When there
 are new service providers it will ask if you want to add them.
+You can add multiple service providers at once.
+The service providers are added after you choose `exit`.

 ## Usage